-It would be nice if we could sit back in our favorite chair, munching on fast food, while losing weight and helping the earth become sustainable.
+First off, wouldn’t it be nice if we could sit back and do nothing.
+I mean sit in our favorite chair, munching on fast food, while losing weight.
+Then at the same time, helping the earth become sustainable.
 That’s about as likely as Oprah being discovered as a secret warlord (aka: never going to happen).
 Running out of resources is a huge problem.
 We’ll need two earths to meet resource demands by 2050 due to high consumption in Western society, according to a study by the World Wildlife Fund (WWF).

 Although “going green” is a huge business, much of it is just that – business.
 It’s essential to learn the ins-and-outs of how your efforts truly effect the planet Earth.
 Pledging your hard-earned money to a reputable green charity, or recycling plastic like it’s going out of style, may have unintended consequences.
 There are quite a few concepts the environmentally-conscious should become familiar with.